Coburg North, Melbourne — Serving All of Victoria

 Why galvanised baffle filters keep showing up in cheap quotes

 Galvanised filters fail a Food Act 1984 inspection in Victoria because corroded metal in a food preparation area is a contamination risk.
 They also fail AS 1851-2012 cleaning verification because rusted baffles can't be properly cleaned to specification.
-Replacing them within 12–18 months almost always costs more than specifying stainless from day one.
+Replacing them within 12–18 months almost always costs more than specifying aluminium or stainless baffles from day one.

 Cleaning each filter type